testit-tms/adapters-python/testit-adapter-pytest/README.md

 `testrunID` - id of the created test-run in TMS instance
 `testrun_name` - parameter for specifying the name of test-run in TMS instance
+`testit_proxy` - parameter for configuring proxy for sending requests

 > testrunID and testrun_name are optional.
 If it's not provided than it create automatically.
+> testit_proxy are optional.
+It enables debug mode.

 ### Tags